tech-advantage/edc-httpd/README.md

 ## How can I get the latest release?

-You can pull it from the central Maven repositories:
+You can pull it from the central Maven repositories(without dependencies included):
 ### Maven
 ```xml
 <dependency>